Half-day and Full-day workshops

 In the airline industry, safety is paramount.
 With automation and methodical pilot training, things may be relegated to machines and checklists.

 But what happens when extraordinary and “out-of-scope” abnormal conditions challenge pilots in the flightdeck?
 Do they rise up to exemplary and extraordinary leadership?

-This revised and improved training program, based on Seamus’ earlier work to teach “What’s Next Leadership” to corporations, is adapted for the airlines, with references to CRM, MCC, air safety, pilot selection and training, and leadership for command training.
+This revised and improved training program, based on Seamus’ earlier work to teach “What’s Next Leadership” to corporations, and co-developed with Capt Michael Caston, is adapted for the airlines, with references to CRM, MCC, air safety, pilot selection and training, and leadership for command training.
 The program is thought-provoking for participants to examine and integrate the wisdom of the samurai and early kingdoms, from the works such as Hagakure, Gorinosho, and the Three Kingdoms.

 This program is great for airlines, as it is for hospitals, healthcare companies, sales organizations, critical infrastructure providers, security organizations, and more.

 - Historical Three Kingdoms and lessons to be learned